 You should stay in Thun if you want to visit attractions in both the Interlaken-Oberhasli administrative district and the Frutigen-Niedersimmental administrative district.
 Thun is the gateway to the towns/destinations in these districts; each has relatively the same distance from Thun.

 For example, you can reach Kandersteg (the town near the most stunning Oeschinensee) from Thun for around 35 to 40 minutes (train ride).
 It is the same with Interlaken (the town which is near to the heaven on earth Lauterbrunnen valley).

 However, suppose your plan is to only have adventures and do sightseeing in the Jungfrau region.
 In that case, it would be better to make Interlaken your home base (and not Thun).

-Nevertheless, I recommend you to spend a night in Thun during its festivals that take place at night.
+Nevertheless, I recommend you spend a night in Thun during its festivals that take place at night.